About This Course

 What will you study on this course?

-This program uses a multi-disciplinary, research-informed approach to teach clinical and basic science related to the human systems (cardiovascular, respiratory, gastrointestinal, musculoskeletal, female reproductive, renal and genitourinary, the eyes, and skin) and diagnostics & therapeutics.
+This course uses a multi-disciplinary, research-informed approach to teach clinical and basic science related to the human systems (cardiovascular, respiratory, gastrointestinal, musculoskeletal, female reproductive, renal and genitourinary, the eyes, and skin) and diagnostics and therapeutics.

-The scientific background is taught in the context of clinical placements in Community Medicine, General Hospital Medicine, Front Door Medicine, Mental Health, General Surgery, Obstetrics & Gynaecology and Paediatrics.
+The scientific background is taught in the context of clinical placements in Community Medicine, General Hospital Medicine, Front Door Medicine, Mental Health, General Surgery, Obstetrics and Gynaecology and Paediatrics.

 Students benefit from a strong exposure to clinicians and scientists with active research in medically related subjects.

-The program is delivered by the Physician Associate Faculty that brings together clinicians and other experts from across the disciplines of primary and secondary medical care.
+The course, delivered by the Physician Associate Faculty, brings together clinicians and other experts from across the disciplines of primary and secondary medical care.
 The course content reflects the curriculum and learning requirements for the Physician Associate framework (PA CC 2012).

 - General Hospital Medicine (350 h)